Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Radiative transfer equation

 \section{Radiative transfer equation}

 We now turn to the weak coupling regime of high-frequency acoustic waves in a random ambient flow.
 This regime denotes the situation whereby (i) propagation distances are large compared to the wavelength $\escale$, and (ii) random perturbations of the ambient quantities are weak and vary at the same scales as the wavelength (meaning that their correlation lengths scale as $\escale$).
 The subsequent analysis is derived from~\cite{BAL05} where acoustic waves in a quiescent medium are considered, and~\cite{BRA02} where general first-order anti-selfadjoint systems (possibly depending on time) are considered.
 The main result of this section is the radiative transfer equation (\ref{eq:RTE}) accounting for the \emph{multiple scattering} effect on acoustic waves in an ambient flow.
 Radiative transfer equations are linear Boltzmann equations which describe the kinetics of particles in a lattice of randomly distributed inclusions, for example.
 Thus high-frequency wave propagation phenomena may be very well understood in terms of a gas kinetics analogy.
 It involves collisional processes characterized in terms of differential and total scattering cross-sections, of which expressions are precisely given by \eref{eq:dscat} and \eref{eq:tscat}, respectively, for the present case.
 The different steps for this derivation are the following.
 The mathematical form chosen for modeling inhomogeneities is first given in the next \sref{sec:C1}.
-The random perturbations of the ambient quantities considered in the previous part are assumed to vary at the fast scale $\smash{\frac{\xg}{\escale}}$ as opposed to the slow scale of variation $\xg$ of the latter.
-Therefore one has to introduce dedicated rules of pseudo-differential calculus accounting for both scales and generalizing those of the previous part (\sref{sec:pse-dif-cal}), and a two-scale expansion of the Wigner transform of the waves in this situation (\sref{sec:multiple-scale-expansion}).
+The random perturbations of the ambient quantities considered in the previous part are assumed to vary at the fast scale $\xg/\escale$ as opposed to the slow scale of variation $\xg$ of the latter. \emphes{Therefore one has to use (i) the rules of pseudo-differential calculus outlined in \sref{sec:pse-dif-cal} to account for both scales and generalize the rules invoked in the previous section; and (ii) a two-scale expansion of the Wigner transform of the waves in this situation.
+This is done in \sref{sec:random-Wigner-equation} and \sref{sec:multiple-scale-expansion}, respectively}.
 A major consequence of this separation of scales and of the scaling of the amplitudes of the random inhomogeneities in \sref{sec:C1} is that the fast scale does not modify the spectral (dispersion) properties of the Wigner measure already derived in \sref{sec:dispersion}. \sref{dis-rel-sec} shows why this property holds.
 However, the fast scale modifies the next-order contribution to the Wigner transform and consequently the evolution properties of the Wigner measure.
 The contribution of the fast scale of variations of the random perturbations of the ambient quantities to the two-scale expansion of the Wigner transform is given explicitly in \sref{fir-ord-cor-sec}.
 This correction actually gives rise to the collision operator characterizing the multiple scattering process of high-frequency waves on the random inhomogeneities.
 It is therefore responsible for the modification of the transport equation of \sref{sec:transport} for the bare ambient flow into a radiative transfer equation for the randomly perturbed ambient flow.
 The final \sref{second-corre-sec} outlines how this modification arises.